 We’ve told you everything you need to know about The Pro’s Closet.
 You know what you can buy, what you can sell, what options you have, and what to expect.
 However, what do the riders who used TPC’s services have to say about it?

 We did some research on popular cycling forums, asked some questions, and received lots of answers.
 We have to say that the majority of the answers we received were positive.

 The users claimed that they were happy with the prices they got and that the quotes were fair.
 Moreover, most of them were satisfied with the speed of service, especially compared to selling your bike on your own.
 Overall, they seem quite easy to deal with.

 Of course, there were some negative ones as well.
 But the overall impression seems good.

 Some negative comments mentioned that they were not happy with the quotes they received and that they were much lower than the field value.
-However, we don’t know what the condition of those items were and what the quality of the photos TPC received was.
+However, we don’t know what the condition of those items was and what the quality of the photos TPC received was.
 After all – in the trade-in business the trader has to get the largest profit, so it’s understood.